grafana/azure-template/README.md

    -p _artifactsLocation=https://github.com/grafana/azure-template/tree/master/
    ```

    It will ask for parameters.
-See below for the values that should be filled in.
+See the parameter section below for the values that should be filled in.

 1. Push your branch to GitHub.
 1. Test the install script